trivedi-khushi/MUJ/README.md

 # MUJ
-This is my project with IEEE MUJ
+This is my project with IEEE Women In Engineering, MUJ